Sorcerer

 Sorcerous Origin

-Choose a sorcerous origin, which describes the source of your innate magical power.
+1st-level Sorcerer feature Choose a sorcerous origin, which describes the source of your innate magical power.
 Your choice grants you features when you choose it at 1st level and again at 6th, 14th, 18th, 21st, 25th, and 28th level.

 Font of Magic

-At 2nd level, you tap into a deep wellspring of magic within yourself.
+2nd-level Sorcerer feature You tap into a deep wellspring of magic within yourself.
 This wellspring is represented by mana, which allow you to create a variety of magical effects.
+You gain additional mana equal to half your Sorcerer levels reflected in the mana pool column of the Sorcerer table.

 Additionally, you gain the ability to spend your mana to fuel special abilities, such as Metamagic, abilities granted by your sorcerer Bloodline, or the ones below.

-As an action, you can spend mana up to your Sorcerer levels and roll a d8 for each mana spent.
-You gain a number of temporary hit points equal to the total.
+to imbue it with magic for 1 minute.
+For the duration, the weapon is considered magical for the purpose of overcoming Immunity and Resistance to nonmagical attacks. - Sorcerous Fortitude.
+As an Action, you can spend mana up to your Sorcerer levels and roll a d8 for each mana spent.
+You gain a number of Temporary Hit Points equal to the total.

 Manifestation